Learning, Outlet,

 What Does Open Ground Mean on Outlet Tester (Causes & Fixes)

-An open ground occurs when you have a three-prong receptacle that’s not connected to an equipment grounding conductor—it means your outlet isn’t grounded as it should be.
-This creates safety issues and can lead to all kinds of trouble, like potential equipment damage or even dangerous electrical shocks.
+An open ground occurs when a three-prong receptacle is not connected to an equipment grounding conductor.
+This means your outlet isn’t grounded as it should be, creating safety issues and potentially damaging equipment or causing dangerous electrical shocks.

 Understanding Open Ground